Skip to main content Accessibility information

 Explore the effects of neurological conditions, such as stroke, Parkinson’s and Motor Neurone Disease on speech and language.
 Learn about current approaches to SLT assessment and intervention in this area.

-Acquire knowledge of theories, skills and psychological process underpinning communication disorders in children.
+Acquire knowledge of theories, skills and psychological processes underpinning developmental communication disorders.

-Understand the nature of voice and fluency disorders (stammering) and learn about the assessment and management of these communication disorders.
+Understand the nature of disorders of eating, drinking and swallowing and voice and learn about the assessment and management approaches offered by SLT and interdisciplinary colleagues.

 3rd Year